Why Uganda?

 We'll journey in safari vehicles and set sail on a boat.

-Everywhere we go, we'll be in the company of knowledgeable guides who will introduce us to this wild and thrilling world in the best possible way.
-Tired from hikes and impressions, we'll spend our nights in typical African lodges, nestled in greenery.
-To ensure we can focus solely on the experiences, all breakfasts, lunches, and dinners are pre-organised.
-In other words – the toughest part will be leaving...
+We will always be in the company of knowledgeable guides, introducing us in the best way to this wild and thrilling world.
+Tired from trails and experiences, we will spend the night in typical African lodges, surrounded by greenery.
+And to ensure we can focus solely on the adventures, all breakfasts, lunches, and dinners are pre-arranged.
+In other words – the hardest part will be leaving…

 FAQ